The Problem Solving Method

 - individual promotions happen, leaders are born, bonuses get paid and organisations own their market.

-And surprisingly, it’s very simple and successful – every time – if it’s not compromised by politics, opinions, ego or ignorance.
-Promotion desire, career goals and over-promising are huge factors in failure, leading to hasty, assumption based assurances and a focus on the wrong KPIs – the KPIs that support the initial assumptions, or hide the utility failures.
-Tactical project goals, in line with poorly understood assurances, come into conflict with the more important business strategic goals, but still take priority, leading to project leaders wrongly celebrating:
+Politics, opinions, ego, personal agendas, career goals and over-promising are all huge factors in failure, leading to hasty, assumption based assurances and a focus on the wrong KPIs – the KPIs that support the initial assumptions/promises, or hide the utility failures.

 “We delivered (crap and mediocrity) on time and to budget!“